Developer info on continuous integration

 • running unit tests

-• update conda envs for network and researcher
+• update conda envs for researcher

 • run unit tests